-The books of Graeme Base captivate children of all ages with their breathtaking illustrations.
-The detailed stories take school aged children on a journey through a host of important, modern day themes and today Lauren shares five of her favourites, matched with activity suggestions to share with the children in your life.
+The books of Australian author Graeme Base captivate children of all ages with their breathtaking illustrations and clever prose.
+The detailed stories take school aged children on a journey through a host of important, modern day themes and today we are going in depth with five of our favorites Graeme Base books and matched activities to share with the children in your life.

-One of my favourite Australian author/illustrators is Graeme Base.
-I remember being enthralled by The Eleventh Hour as a 10 year old when we were all away together at the family shack and my cousin received it for Christmas.
+I remember being enthralled by The Eleventh Hour as a 10 year old when we were away together at the family shack and my cousin received it for Christmas.
 We spent hours examining the detail in the pictures and looking for the clues on every page to figure out who stole the feast.
 Our parents weren’t going to let us open the secret envelope until we had exhausted every option and idea to solve the case.
 The whole family got involved cracking the alphabet code and unravelling the mystery.
 So exciting as a 10 year old – and a memory that really sticks out in my mind 20 years later!
 Now that’s how you know a good book.
 How fantastic would it be to host an ‘Eleventh Hour’ themed 11th birthday party?

 Get your copy: The Eleventh Hour: A Curious Mystery

 Activity idea: Create your own coded messages with a DIY cipher wheel (via Frugal Fun for Boys)